 Self Indulgence can also be called “me time”.
 My “me time” occasionally involves staring into space, people watching over morning coffee or evening beer, but mostly my “me-time” is my work.
 It’s widely believed that me-time is good for you, therefore so is, by default, self-indulgence.

 So I don’t see why my self-indulgent lifestyle is a problem to you, anonymous commentator.
 I’m not harming anyone.
 In fact, I’m helping one heck of a lot of people and my family is thriving.
-My family is important to me, you are not.
+My family is important to me.
 My purpose in life is to raise happy, confident, highly-educated kids who’ve had the best childhood I could give them.
 I need to provide for my family, and keep them safe.
-So pack up your venom and take it elsewhere and maybe focus on fixing your own bitterness because my life, my website, my readers, my friends, and family, are none of your business.
+So please pack up your venom and take it elsewhere because my life, my website, my readers, my friends, and family, are none of your business.
 Now I’m going for some dinner.